IVC LGBTQ Safe Spaces

 Online Safe Space Training Resources: Please view this presentation (Safe Space PowerPoint) until you are able to complete an in-person Safe Space training at IVC.
 Also available is this Safe Space training (click here) and this guide (click here).
 To understand the differences between gender identity, gender expression, biological sex, sexual attraction and romantic attraction, see this easy diagram (click here).

-To post a Safe Space sign in your office or on your course website, see sample here (link).
+To post a Safe Space sign in your office or on your course website, see sample image here (link) or a page of six to color print (link here).
+You can also add a Safe Space logo to your email signature (link here).

 Faculty: To prevent bullying and foster a safe learning space in your classroom, considering joining the #Day1 campaign and read the declaration (link here) on the first day of class, post it on your course website, or attach it to your syllabi.